DanialArab/Software-Design/README.md

 - One of the best ways to improve your design skills is to **learn to recognize red flags:** signs that a piece of code is probably more complicated than it needs to be.

+- Almost all of the examples in this book are in Java or C++, and much of the discussion is in terms of designing classes in an object-oriented language.
+However, the ideas apply in other domains as well.
+Almost all of the ideas related to methods can also be applied to functions in a language without object-oriented features, such as C. The design ideas also apply to modules other than classes, such as subsystems or network services.

 -